Accelerating the evolution of risk analytics

 One platform for credit and market risk assessment

-Raiffeisenlandesbank now relies on SAS Risk Management for Banking in concert with SAS High-Performance Risk.
+Raiffeisenlandesbank now relies on SAS Risk Management in concert with SAS High-Performance Risk.
 Driven by the speed of in-memory grid technology, the solution provides a scalable, common computing platform for both credit and market risk assessment.
 And since the new platform uses the same server, data interfaces and Hadoop cluster as the previous SAS environment, implementation was completed in just six months.

 “Hadoop provides the ability to store and process huge amounts of any kind of data quickly,” Widelka says, “while SAS has the power to handle iterative and advanced analytic tasks.
 Together, the complimentary technologies give the bank consistent and uniform data for risk analysis, reporting, stress testing and ICAAP assessment.
 They also provide flexibility to manage fluctuations in valuation methods and data volumes.